Directed by: Zack Snyder, Joss Whedon || Produced by: Charles Roven, Deborah Snyder, Jon Berg, Geoff Johns

 Running Time: 118 minutes

 Joining the ranks of high-profile Hollywood blockbusters plagued by extensive reshoots, suffocating studio oversight, and last-minute editing changes, including but not limited to Rogue One (2016), Fantastic Four (2015), Star Trek Beyond (2016), and the upcoming Han Solo film (2018), is Warner Bros. and DC Films’ latest controversial epic, Justice League.
 To say this latest DC Extended Universe (DCEU) entry fails to pacify ongoing scrutiny of its parent studios’ production strategy would be putting it mildly.
-This is the fifth installment of the comic book franchise, which started with 2013’s Man of Steel, and is the third to have been changed substantially following principle photography, along with the financially successful but critically maligned Suicide Squad (2016) and the positively received Wonder Woman (2017) from earlier this year.
+This is the fifth installment of the comic book franchise, which started with 2013’s Man of Steel, and is the third to have been changed substantially following principal photography, along with the financially successful but critically maligned Suicide Squad (2016) and the positively received Wonder Woman (2017) from earlier this year.

 Most film analysts concede the earlier DCEU films’ morbid tone and self-serious diegesis were questionable creative decisions on which to base a multi-billion dollar tentpole franchise clearly inspired by the generic but effective box office juggernaut that is Walt Disney’s Marvel Cinematic Universe (MCU, 2008-present).
 Tasking inconsistent screenwriter David S. Goyer and divisive action director Zack Snyder to lead said burgeoning franchise was further asking for trouble.
 The DCEU has struggled to find solid footing as indecision at the executive level and fan backlash at the general audience level have left writers, directors, and producers running in circles to keep this recognizable yet unwieldy property afloat.